Paul's Contradictions of Jesus

 Of course, Jesus taught contrarily that the Pharisees were lax in teaching and obeying the Law.
 See Matt.
 23:23.
 See also, Matt.
 15: 6,9.

 This contradiction between Paul and Jesus has probably had the most important impact on doctrine.
 By perceiving the Pharisees through Paul's eyes, we are led to believe Jesus condemned the Pharisees as legalists -- Paul's view.
 However, Jesus condemned the Pharisees as ANTI-LEGALISTS.
 Jesus condemned them as teachers abrogating the Law by their man-made ordinances.
 (Matt.
 15:6).
-And Jesus condemned them as those who taught the lesser commands of the Law while ignoring the more weightier commands of the Law.
+And Jesus condemned them as those who taught the lesser commands of the Law while ignoring the more weightier commands of the Law of justice (right-and-wrong), mercy and faith / obedience (pistis in Greek has dual meaning).
 (Matt.
 23:23.)